public-activity/public_activity/README.md

 PublicActivity.enabled = false
 ```

-In your specs you can then blockwise decide wether to turn `public_activity` on
+In your specs you can then blockwise decide whether to turn `public_activity` on
 or off.

 ```ruby